-The Interstate 70 corridor between I-25 and Tower Road is Colorado’s only east-west Interstate connection serving as an essential backbone of state and regional commerce, moving residents and tourist between the airport, downtown Denver, and the communities and resorts to the west.
-The viaduct (the elevated portion of I-70 on a bridge) was constructed in the early 1960’s, and is reaching the point where it must be reconstructed to safely convey the traveling public and freight that keeps the Colorado economy moving.
+The Interstate 70 corridor between I-25 and Tower Road is Colorado’s only east-west Interstate connection serving as an essential backbone of state and regional commerce, moving residents and tourists between the airport, downtown Denver, and the communities and resorts to the west.
+The viaduct (the elevated portion of I-70 on a bridge) was constructed in the early 1960s, and is reaching the point where it must be reconstructed to safely convey the traveling public and freight that keeps the Colorado economy moving.

 The purpose of the project is to implement a transportation solution that improves safety, access, and mobility and addresses congestion on I-70.
 The need for this project results from the following issues:

 The CDOT Central 70 Project and the City of Denver are partnering to provide home improvements to those living closest to the I-70 viaduct.
 The purpose of this program is to reduce noise and dust during construction by providing improvements that help insulate homes.